 Here are a few of our most popular questions.
 For more information, or if you need support, feel free to give us a call or email.

-There are several Modules that make up the Foundation Certificate in Nail Technology for a total of 16 days of training.
-You can do the Modules across consecutive weeks or spread them out over up to 12 months.
+There are several Modules that make up the Foundation Certificate in Nail Technology.
+You can do the Modules across three consecutive weeks or spread them out over up to 12 months.
 You do also need to complete a Portfolio in your own time.

 16 Days broken into 4 Modules of 4 Days each.

-You can also choose to attend one-on-one training, scheduled at your own convenience.
+You can also choose to attend one-on-one training, scheduled at your own convenience, or to complete classes online, with remote access to an Educator.

-Yes and no – Rather than hours, you are required to attend all lessons and to submit a portfolio of work before the end of your 12 month study period.
+Yes and no – Rather than hours, you are required to attend all lessons before the end of your 12 month study period.

 If you are unable to attend a lesson for any reason, you will need to complete this one-on-one at a cost of $80 per hour.